Sparse Channel Estimation in Wideband Systems with Geometric Sequence Decomposition: Method of GSD-SCE

 \subsection{Phase 2: obtaining $\mathbf{a}$ and $\mathbf{r}$}

 In the second phase, we obtain $\mathbf{a}$ and $\mathbf{r}$ with the information of known $L$.
-The essence of this phase to create another new series of $L$-simplexes from a lexicographical combination of $2L$ samples of $\mathbf{s}_T$.
+The essence of this phase to create another new series of $L$-simplexes from $2L$ samples of $\mathbf{s}_T$.
 According to Theorem 2 in \cite{lee2019geometric}, we can construct an $L$-th order polynomial equation whose roots are equal to $\mathbf{r}$.

 To create the series, firstly compose $L+1$ consecutive vertices, $\mathbf{v}_0,\cdots,\mathbf{v}_{L}$, as in \eqref{v_k}.
 Next, let $\aleph$ be the series that we will utilize.
 Its length is $L+1$, and it is formed by the lexicographical combination of the vertices as follows: